Our beautiful bestseller

 The latest out of our creative closet

-Just released, Ulterior Design is a quick card game of competitive home decorating.
+Recently released, Ulterior Design is a quick card game of competitive home decorating.

 Judges from Decor Rate magazine are coming to your area, awarding prizes and looking for trendy homes to feature in their magazine.
 Cards with three types of interior decorations in two columns are played in an overlapping fashion.
 Each turn, players can attempt to keep their home on trend, influence the trend, or sabotage a neighbour.
 Judges arrive randomly between turns to see which home has just the right number of plants, portraits, lamps or all three.
 Be the first to impress the judges three times to win.